-Because of Taylor's diverse population, we have many organizations all students can get involved in on campus that celebrate specific ethnicities.
+Because of Taylor's diverse population, we have many organizations all students can get involved in that celebrate specific ethnicities.
 Each organization provides encouragement and support for its students and programming to promote awareness of the diversity on campus.

-The Asian Society for Intercultural Awareness (ASIA) invites the Taylor community to grow in understanding of the diverse cultures, religions, and current events of Asia.
-The purpose of membership in ASIA is to foster compassionate relationships, exchange cultural knowledge and appreciation, and host campus events, which engage the wider community, promote awareness, and support the values of the group.
+The Asian Society for Intercultural Awareness (ASIA) invites the Taylor community to grow in understanding of the diverse cultures, religions and current events of Asia.
+The purpose of membership in ASIA is to foster compassionate relationships, exchange cultural knowledge and appreciation, and host campus events which engage the wider community, promote awareness, and support the values of the group.

 The Black Student Union (BSU) is a student-led organization that explores and shares Africa-rooted culture and history.
 Its goal is to celebrate the perspectives of and inspire restoration in all representatives of the various cultures of the Black community.
 BSU welcomes all persons who would like to increase their knowledge and build relationships with those within the African-American society.